 How to Make Yogurt Icing

 So the icing for these cookies is totally optional and it does make them a bit sweeter, but it’s also really fun!
-Simply stir together 2 tablespoons plain whole milk Greek Yogurt and ¼ cup powdered sugar until smooth.
-Drizzle over cookies or spoon into a zip top bag, seal, and cut off a corner.
-Drizzle over the cookies.
+Simply stir together 2 tablespoons plain whole-milk Greek yogurt and ¼ cup powdered sugar until smooth.
+Spoon into a zip top bag then cut off a bottom corner.
+Drizzle over the cooled cookies.

 My older daughter loves to help with this step!